mixedbredie/highways-for-pgrouting/README.md

-        	WHEN roadclassification = 'Not Classified' AND formofway = 'Dual Carriageway' THEN 100 WHEN roadclassification = 'Not Classified' AND formofway = 'Enclosed Traffic Area' THEN 40 WHEN roadclassification = 'Not Classified' AND formofway = 'Traffic Island Link At Junction' THEN 60 WHEN roadclassification = 'Unclassified' AND formofway = 'Slip Road' THEN 40 WHEN roadclassification = 'Unclassified' AND formofway = 'Enclosed Traffic Area' THEN 40 WHEN roadclassification = 'Unclassified' AND formofway = 'Single Carriageway' THEN 40
+        	WHEN roadclassification = 'Not Classified' AND formofway = 'Dual Carriageway' THEN 100 WHEN roadclassification = 'Not Classified' AND formofway = 'Enclosed Traffic Area' THEN 40 WHEN roadclassification = 'Not Classified' AND formofway = 'Traffic Island Link At Junction' THEN 60 WHEN roadclassification = 'Not Classified' AND formofway = 'Slip Road' THEN 60 WHEN roadclassification = 'Unclassified' AND formofway = 'Slip Road' THEN 40 WHEN roadclassification = 'Unclassified' AND formofway = 'Enclosed Traffic Area' THEN 40 WHEN roadclassification = 'Unclassified' AND formofway = 'Single Carriageway' THEN 40